yaya-ch/JavaPathENProject8/TourGuide/README.md

 - You can now find the different endpoint by browsing to `http://localhost:8080/swagger-ui.html`.

-# Testing
+# Testing:

 To run the different tests, you can use `gradle test` command or the `./gradlew test` command.
- All the Jacoco test reports can be found in the `build/jacocoHtml` folder
+ All the Jacoco test reports can be found in the `build/jacocoHtml` folder.